JeremyTallant/web-scraping-challenge/README.md

 <img width="1213" alt="Screenshot 2022-12-19 at 2 27 58 PM" src="https://user-images.githubusercontent.com/112406455/208522492-75eba640-31d2-4b25-933c-7972a1616c7b.png">

+  - Atmospheric pressure is, on average, lowest in the sixth month and highest in the ninth.

 * About how many terrestrial (Earth) days exist in a Martian year?
 To answer this question:

   - Consider how many days elapse on Earth in the time that Mars circles the Sun once.